AdnaneKhan/ActionsTOCTOU/README.md

 In all three cases, the aim is to run unreviewed code in a privileged workflow that should be running code that has _per-run_ approval.

-This PoC focuses on Public Poisoned Pipeline Execution, but it is likely that these techniques also apply to internal CI/CD red-team scenarios (such as production deployment workflows that require two pull requests).
+This PoC focuses on Public Poisoned Pipeline Execution, but it is likely that these techniques also apply to internal CI/CD red-team scenarios (such as production deployment workflows that require two person review).

 ### Issue Ops TOCTOU